Fusarium sporotrichioides: Ecology

 Fusarium sporotrichioides are found in many tropical and temperate regions, usually in the soil or on wheat.
 Several members of the genus Fusarium are often found colonising the same area, with the proportion of the total Fusarium population each species constitutes fluctuating depending on extant weather conditions, as for example, colder weather hinders the growth of dominant species such as F. avenaceum, allowing others such as F. culmorum to dominate.
 In contrast to other taxonomically-related fusaria that are mainly found on cereal crops, F. sporotrichioides is often soil-dwelling.
 Furthermore, other non-pathogenic or opportunistic Fusarium species are frequently found alongside F. sporotrichioides as part of a phylogenetically similar species complex.

 Morphology

-Fusarium sporotrichioides is usually white in early growth, but syellow, brownish, red, pink, or purple later on.
+Fusarium sporotrichioides is usually white in early growth, but yellow, brownish, red, pink, or purple later on.
 The hyphae are usually trinucleated, but can have up to eight nuclei.
 F. sportotrichioides usually has many aerial mycelia, and may form reddish- or yellow-brown clusters of hyphae, called sporodochia.
 Yellow sporodochia turn purple upon addition of alkaline substances such as ammonia, whilst reddish-brown clusters turn yellow under acidic conditions.

 Members of this species have irregularly shaped, almost globular microconidia (referred to as subglobose), that are usually 5-7 μm in diameter, whilst their macroconidia are slightly curved and usually have three to five septa.
 Many have numerous brown, globose chlamydospores that are 7 to 15 μm in diameter, and serve as an important feature for their distinction from other fusaria.